Standard Electrode Potential

 The negative symbol shows that zinc electrode is the negative terminal when connected to the standard hydrogen electrode

-Oxidising Agents and Reducing Agents Based on the Value of Standard Electrode Potential
+Oxidising Agents and Reducing Agents Based on The Value of Standard Electrode Potential

 • The standard electrode potential, Eº is also known as the standard reduction potential.